Showing all posts tagged social-media:

 Because of that history, I am always instantly suspicious of talk of "personalising the customer experience", even if we make the charitable assumption that the reality of this profiling is more than just raising prices until enough people balk.
 I know that the data is unquestionably out there; my doubts are about the motivations of the people analysing it, and about their competence to do so correctly.

 Let's take a step back to explain what I mean.
 I used to be a big fan of Amazon's various recommendations, for products often bought with the product you are looking at, or by the people who looked at the same product.
-Back in the antediluvian days when Amazon was mainly about (physical) books, I discovered many a new book or author through these mechanisms.
+Back in the antediluvian days when Amazon was still all about (physical) books, I discovered many a new book or author through these mechanisms.

 One of my favourite aspects of Amazon's recommendation engine was that it didn't try to do it all.
 If I bought a book for my then-girlfriend, who had (and indeed still has, although she is now my wife) rather different tastes from me, this would throw the recommendations all out of whack.
 However, the system was transparent and user-serviceable.
 Amazon would show me transparently why it had recommended Book X, usually because I had purchased Book Y. Beyond showing me, it would also let me go back into my purchase history and tell it not to use Book Y for recommendations (because it was not actually bought for me), thereby restoring balance to my feed.
 This made us both happy: I got higher-quality recommendations, and Amazon got a more accurate profile of me, that it could use to sell me more books — something it did very successfully.